krut62134/Markov-Chain-Monte-Carlo-Method-Testing-with-OpenMP-/README.md

 ## License

-Academic project - contact author for usage permissions.
+Academic project - contact author for usage.
+Licensed under the MIT License - see the LICENSE file for details.